Ruda-Mafra/Personality-Test/README.md

 If you need to reset the data, simply restart the backend, and it will clear and repopulate the database with the initial data defined in the project.

+> **Note:** To run this application, you'll need to set up your own MongoDB instance.
+You can create a free cluster using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or run MongoDB locally.
+Replace `your-mongodb-connection-string` with your own connection string.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.